-- Seeing, working with, and hearing about unpleasant situations that people you are helping are going through can be difficult and upsetting.
-It requires great resilience, but some can find great reward in helping others move through these situations.
+- Seeing, working with, and hearing about unpleasant situations that people you’re helping are going through can be difficult and upsetting.
+It requires a great deal of resilience, but some can find great reward in helping others move through these situations.

 - Working with children or young people who present challenging behaviour.
-Whilst you will receive full training on how to appropriately manage difficult behaviour, it can still be a daunting experience at times.
+While you’ll receive full training on how to appropriately manage difficult behaviour, it can still be a daunting experience at times.

-As a Youth Support Worker, you could earn up to £25,000, whilst professional Youth Workers usually earn upwards of £30,000, depending on experience.
+As a Youth Support Worker, you could earn up to £25,000, while professional Youth Workers usually earn upwards of £30,000, depending on experience.